nicsuzor/wikijuris/ausip/patent-infringement.markdown

 ## International agreements on patent law

-In 1970 the //Patent Co-operation Treaty// (//PCT//) was drafted.
-The //PCT// was drafted within the existing framework of the Paris Convention.
+In 1970 the _Patent Co-operation Treaty_ (_PCT_) was drafted.
+The _PCT_ was drafted within the existing framework of the Paris Convention.
 There are over 147 countries who are members of the Paris Convention.
-The //PCT// is a comprehensive guide to patent law standards.
+The _PCT_ is a comprehensive guide to patent law standards.
 The PCT not only makes it easier for patentees to file applications in multiple countries, it also seeks to harmonise the national patent laws of the countries.
-The //PCT// has been considered successful is assisting in the development of patent law globally.
+The _PCT_ has been considered successful is assisting in the development of patent law globally.

-//The Agreement on Trade-Related Aspects of Intellectual Property Rights// (//TRIPS//), which built upon the foundations of the //PCT// was enacted to address the gap in the laws and the demands of modern technology and innovation, //TRIPS// is administered by the World Trade Organisation (WTO) and seeks to facilitate international trade and promote stability in the global economy by setting minimum standards for IP. //TRIPS// sought to further minimise the deviations between national patent laws.
+_The Agreement on Trade-Related Aspects of Intellectual Property Rights_ (_TRIPS_), which built upon the foundations of the _PCT_ was enacted to address the gap in the laws and the demands of modern technology and innovation, _TRIPS_ is administered by the World Trade Organisation (WTO) and seeks to facilitate international trade and promote stability in the global economy by setting minimum standards for IP. _TRIPS_ sought to further minimise the deviations between national patent laws.
 For instance in Australia, as a result of TRIPS, the term of patent protection was increased from 16 years to the international standard of 20 years.[^AUTOREPLACEDArticle12TRIPSENDREPLACE]
 [^AUTOREPLACEDArticle12TRIPSENDREPLACE]: Article 12 TRIPS